 If we are satisfied that any part of the information we hold about you is inaccurate, incomplete, out of date, misleading or irrelevant, having regard for the purpose for which it is held, we will take reasonable steps to amend that information.

 If we do not agree to change your personal information in accordance with your request, we will permit you to make a statement of the requested changes and we will enclose this with your personal information.

 Contacting Sonic about privacy issues and complaints

 If you have comments or concerns relating to this Policy, or wish to make a complaint about our handling of your personal information, please contact our Privacy Officer.
-We may need to verify your identity and ask for further information, in order to investigate and respond to your concern or complaint.
-We will aim to respond to you within a reasonable time, and generally within 21 days.
+We may need to verify your identity and ask for further details to investigate and respond to your concern or complaint.
+We will aim to respond to you within a reasonable time and generally within 21 days.

 Sonic Healthcare Privacy Officer contact details